uttampun44/uttampun44/README.md

 ### Hi there 👋
- I'm Uttam, a frontend developer who occasionally delves into backend magic with Node.js and PHP.
+ I'm Uttam, a frontend developer who occasionally delves into backend magic with python and PHP.
  I'm also familiar with MySQL and MongoDB, and I love containerizing applications with Docker.